jmcdale/HackerRankTemplate/README.md

 Feel free to send pull requests with new test cases, added challenges, or bug fixes.

-*In the spirit of HackerRank, please do not send a pull request with solutions in them.
+*In the spirit of HackerRank, please do not send a pull request with solutions in it.